bproai/chatgpt-playbook-extension/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory
-5. The PiEVerse icon should now appear in your Chrome toolbar
+5. The PieVerse icon should now appear in your Chrome toolbar

 ## Usage

 1. Visit ChatGPT or Claude.ai in your browser
-2. Click the PiEVerse icon in your toolbar or use the keyboard shortcut (Ctrl/Cmd + Shift + P)
+2. Click the PieVerse icon in your toolbar or use the keyboard shortcut (Ctrl/Cmd + Shift + P)
 3. Select a prompt from the available categories:
    - Writing & Analysis
    - Finance & Markets